centrifugal/centrifugo/docs/content/server/server_subs.md

 Usage of personal channel subscription also opens a road to enable one more feature: maintaining only a single connection for each user globally around all Centrifugo nodes.

 `user_personal_single_connection` boolean option (default `false`) turns on a mode in which Centrifugo will try to maintain only a single connection for each user in the same moment.
-As soon as user establishes a connection other connections from the same user will be closed with connection limit reason.
+As soon as the user establishes a connection other connections from the same user will be closed with connection limit reason (client won't try to automatically reconnect).

-This feature works with a help of presence information inside personal channel.
+This feature works with a help of presence information inside a personal channel.
 So **presence should be turned on in a personal channel**.

 Example config: